Establishing Sustainable Regulatory Compliance by Design

-In the 23yrs+ I spent in the finance industry, I rarely came across a “successful” regulatory implementation, never mind sustainable ongoing compliance.
+In more than two decades working in financial services, I rarely came across a “successful” regulatory implementation, let alone one that delivered sustainable, ongoing compliance.

 What is financial regulation?